The Way (2010 film): Planned sequel

-After trying for two years, Estevez regained the rights to The Way in 2023 and arranged for a rerelease of the film nationwide on May 16, 2023 on about 800 screens through Fathom Events.
-This led to start progress on a new related project as Sheen and Estevez "[had] been talking about doing a follow up, a sequel of sorts".
+After trying for two years, Estevez regained the rights to The Way in 2023 and arranged for a rerelease of the film across the US on May 16, 2023, on about 800 screens through Fathom Events.
+This led to starting on a new related project as Sheen and Estevez "[had] been talking about doing a follow up, a sequel of sorts".
 Sheen said he was "up for it" and Estevez said he had come up with the idea of "what it would be".

 In February 2024, it was announced that The Way: Chapter 2 was in pre-production with Estevez writing and directing.
 The film will be produced by E2 Films and distributed worldwide by Goodfellas.
 The plot is set a decade later and involves Tom, now a surgeon working for Doctors Without Borders in Nigeria, receiving a copy of Jack's bestselling book about their experiences, in which a disturbing secret is revealed.
 Enraged, Tom seeks out Jack and reunites with Joost as they journey through Amsterdam, Dublin, Brussels and France before returning to Spain and the Camino.